We first published this alert in June 2021 and have updated it to take into account recent developments.

 - The attackers may learn more about your business and systems – in the process of negotiating with the hackers, you may unwittingly or under pressure disclose further information about your business and systems that could be exploited in future attacks.

-- You can face fines / enforcement from data protection regulators – hefty penalties may apply under data protection laws if personal data is compromised and this is not managed correctly, i.e. making required breach notifications etc.
+- You can face fines / enforcement from data protection regulators – severe penalties may apply under data protection laws if personal data is compromised or unavailable and this is not managed correctly, i.e. making required breach notifications etc. Some DPAs may be more understanding if the ransomware demand is not met and the organisation cooperates with law enforcement.

 - You can face fines / enforcement from other regulators – if you are in a regulated industry, substantial fines and other enforcement action may also apply if an incident is not handled properly, e.g. financial services institutions under FCA rules and operators of essential services and digital service providers under the Security of Network and Information Systems Directive (NIS Directive).
 See our article on the proposed NIS2 Directive: https://www.corderycompliance.com/client-alert-nis-2-directive/ .